How is user consent captured with agent transactions?

 Consent Verification Graph (Transaction Time)

-This graph summarizes what a verifier checks to decide whether consent evidence is valid for a proposed agent action:
+This graph summarises what a verifier checks to decide whether consent evidence is valid for a proposed agent action:

 Field semantics and replay rules are defined in the consent receipt spec.